applied-systems-biology/jipipe/src/main/resources/org/hkijena/acaq5/documentation/introduction-extension-builder.md

 ## Extension contents

-This tab contains all algorithms and annotation types defined in the extension.
+This tab contains all algorithms types defined in the extension.
 You can use it to add more content, or delete entries.

-## Annotations

-A graphical editor to create annotation types, and setup a hierarchy of annotation types.

 ## Installation